opensearch-project/documentation-website/_benchmark/user-guide/concepts/time-latency.md

 Target throughput is key to understanding the OpenSearch Benchmark definition of **latency**.
 Target throughput is the rate at which OpenSearch Benchmark issues requests, assuming that responses will be returned instantaneously. `target-throughput` is one of the common workload parameters that can be set for each test and is measured in operations per second.

-OpenSearch Benchmark always issues one request at a time for a single client thread, specified as `search-clients` in the workload parameters.
-If `target-throughput` is set to `0`, OpenSearch Benchmark issues a request immediately after it receives the response from the previous request.
-If the `target-throughput` is not set to `0`, OpenSearch Benchmark issues the next request to match the `target-throughput`, assuming that responses are returned instantaneously.

 When you want to simulate the type traffic you might encounter when deploying a production cluster, set the `target-throughput` in your benchmark test to match to the rate of requests you think the production cluster might receive.
+The following examples illustrate how the set `target-throughput` affects the latency measurement.

 #### Example A